Diamond Fluorescence Guide, Pros and Cons

-Please watch the video by Sharif to learn important information and tips about diamond fluorescence and how it affects the price of a diamond.
+Please watch the video by Petra Gems to learn important tips about diamond fluorescence and how it affects the price of a diamond.

-Some of our key observations on diamonds with fluorescence:
+Some of our key thoughts on diamonds with fluorescence:

 - Fluorescence in most diamonds does not affect the overall appearance of the diamond.
 In fact, fluorescence can be a positive factor for the appearance of the diamond in near colorless or tinted diamonds.

 - Blue fluorescence can help look near colorless diamonds look colorless.
 We have seen H color diamonds with medium blue fluorescence that look like colorless diamonds to the naked eye.

 - Strong blue fluorescence is not necessarily bad!
 We have seen many diamonds with strong blue fluorescence that has not had any negative effect on the appearance of the diamond.
 In fact, once we observed an M color diamond look like a near colorless diamond because of very strong blue fluorescence.

 - Diamonds with very strong fluorescence is not common.
 Most diamonds with very strong fluorescence are in blue color.

 - Fluorescence is your friend, not foe because it can lower the price of the diamond by 4-10%.
 The price of a diamond is not significantly affected if the diamond has medium blue or faint fluorescence.

 - In some cases, diamond fluorescence might affect the overall appearance of the diamond.
 Avoid diamonds with fluorescence that makes the diamond look hazy, oily, or cloudy.
 In very few cases, fluorescence might make diamonds look hazy or cloudy, and it is good to avoid such diamonds.
 Ask your diamond dealer about such a possibility prior to making the purchase.

 - Inquire about the return policy of the diamond dealer and make sure you have a strong return policy if you end up not liking the look of your diamond because of its fluorescence or for any other reason/s.

 - It is common for high-grade diamonds to have blue fluorescence such as D or E color diamonds.
 Fluorescence is also common in F color diamonds.